Budgets-ops/budget/design_guidelines.md

 ---

 ## Images
 No hero images required.
 This is a utility-focused transactional flow prioritizing speed and clarity.
-Use provider logos as primary visual elements (MTN, AirtelTigo, Telecel, WASSCE, BECE checker icons).
+Use provider logos as primary visual elements (MTN, AirtelTigo, Telecel).